The history of money is several thousand years old. But do we know its evolution? How was it created? How does it work? Its influence?

 Birth of the Gold Standard

 In 1844, following the numerous financial crises of the early 19th century, the currency school prevailed when the last version of the Bank Charter Act was passed in England.
 Twenty years after Ricardo's death, the gold standard was adopted in the country.
-The quantity of banknotes issued by the central bank then became dependent on the gold reserves it held in its vaults and the power of creation of banknotes by commercial banks was reduced.
+The value of each currency is then defined according to a weight in gold, and currency issuance becomes dependent on the gold reserves that central banks hold in their vaults.

 David Ricardo (1772 – 1823)